posted May 30, 2023

 Tips for the BEST Smoked Mac and Cheese

 - Use cast iron.
-A 12 inch skillet will go from stovetop to smoker to the dinner table without too much hassle or too many dishes.
-Plus it will give you plenty of surface area for your mac and cheese to take on smoke.
+A 12-inch cast iron skillet will go from stovetop to smoker to the dinner table without too much hassle or too many dishes.
+Plus, it will give you plenty of surface area for your mac and cheese to take on smoke.

 - Keep your smoker temperatures low.
 Anything over 225 degrees F will overcook your noodles and make your mac and cheese dry.

 - Use a mild wood.
-I recommend cherry, apple, maple, or pecan wood.
+I recommend lighter woods like cherry, apple, maple, or pecan for this recipe.

-- Feed free to mix it up!
-This mac and cheese is a great base for other flavor additions, bacon, green chiles, lobster, pulled pork… get creative!
-My favorite thing to do is add my Signature Sweet Rub to the panko topping for that classic BBQ flavor.
+- Feel free to mix it up!
+This mac and cheese is a great base for other flavor additions like bacon, green chiles, lobster, or pulled pork.
+Get creative!
+My favorite thing to do is add my Hey Grill Hey Sweet Rub to the panko topping for that classic BBQ flavor.

-If you like this mac and cheese recipe, here are a couple of other mac and cheese variations I’ve created over the years:
+If you like this mac and cheese recipe, I’m betting you’ll love these other smoked mac and cheese recipes from Hey Grill Hey.

 Smoked Mac and Cheese Recipe

-Watch the video below the recipe card and I’ll show you step-by-step how I make this smoked mac and cheese recipe at home.
+Watch the video below in the recipe card, and I’ll show you step-by-step how I make this smoked mac and cheese recipe at home.
 You can find more of my smoking and grilling recipe videos on YouTube, Instagram, or our Facebook Page.
 Follow along and let’s make awesome food together!